404Wolf/stainless-technical-breifing-natug/document.typ

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.

-You choose DNA parameters in the _Nucleic Acid Tab_, and then set angles between double helices in the _Domains Tab_.
-The plots of the nanotube update live.
-You can click in the _Top View Plot_ to modify angles in certain ways too.
+First, you choose DNA parameters in the _Nucleic Acid Tab_.
+Then, you set angles between double helices in the _Domains Tab_, which provides you with various tools to help the tube stay closed.

+The plots of the nanotube update live, and are interactive.
+You can click in the _Top View Plot_ to modify angles in certain ways.

 You can then click on nucleoside midpoints to create cross-strand exchanges (see
 @fig:creating-cross-strand-exchanges).
 You can chop-up strands, and create